A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Using the model for tracking motion capture data

 For our tracking experiments, we first had to find for each \ac{ema} coil a corresponding vertex on our tongue mesh.
-We used the following semi-supervised approach to determine these correspondences from one frame of the used \ac{ema} data: first, we sample a random tongue shape from our model and find initially for each coil the nearest neighbor on the mid-sagittal area of the tongue mesh.
-Then, we iteratively refine these correspondences by fitting the model and updating the nearest neighbors.
-We repeat the above two steps multiple times and keep the correspondences that achieve the smallest average distance between coil positions and their corresponding vertices.
-Afterwards, we visually compare the proposed correspondences with a photographic reference of the subject's tongue with the attached coils and rerun the above approach until the correspondences are plausible.
+We used the following semi-supervised approach to determine these correspondences from one frame of the used \ac{ema} data: first, we sampled a random tongue shape from our model and initially determined for each coil the nearest neighbor on the mid-sagittal area of the tongue mesh.
+Then, we iteratively refined these correspondences by fitting the model and updating the nearest neighbors.
+We repeated the above two steps multiple times and kept the correspondences that achieved the smallest average distance between coil positions and their corresponding vertices.
+Afterwards, we visually compared the proposed correspondences with a photographic reference of the subject's tongue with the attached coils and reran the above approach until the correspondences were plausible.
 During the sampling and the correspondence optimization, we used the scale factor \(h = 1\) to avoid overfitting.